Bio

 When JFL was at its biggest Jimmy would spend a week there – running around from venue to venue to appear in Roast Battles, The Nasty Show, Brit-ish, Midnight Surprise, Bumping Mics, ComedyPro and trying to squeeze in an afternoon at the Hope and Cope cancer centre (here).

-Pre-YouTube JFL used to be one of the few outlets for comedians (from UK, Ireland, Australia etc.) to get on TV across the pond.
+Pre-YouTube JFL used to be one of the few outlets for comedians (from the UK, Ireland, Australia etc.) to get on TV across the pond.
 Juste pour rire TV recorded and broadcast shows from JFL, see Canadian TV (here).

 Money issues (related to the pandemic shut down) have diminished the size of the fest and many of the bigger comics now go to Netflix is a Joke Fest in LA (here).